wdduncan/onto-logica/README.md

 * DuckDB
 * Pandas dataframes

+The project uses `poetry` to manage dependencies.
+However, a `requirements.txt` file is also provided.

 ## Test data
 Test data is provided using a simple [dental material ontology](./data/dental_material_ontology.owl).
 Two SQLite databases are created using the ontology: